 The top two entries in each category and age division at the state competition qualify for the national contest, which will be held this summer.

-The theme of the National History Day 2017 is Taking a Stand In History.
+The theme of the National History Day 2018 is Conflict & Compromise in History.
 Students are encouraged to examine their topic's influence on history and draw conclusions about the ways in which their topic had an impact on the course of events and on individuals, communities, nations, or the world.
 Students and teachers are encouraged to remember local history and local resources when selecting topics.
 Download the 2018 National History Day Theme Book.

 Location: Virginia Historical Society